jasa/oocd-tool/README.md

 ### Usage
 Define custom sections as needed using python syntax for [configparser.ExtendedInterpolation](https://docs.python.org/3/library/configparser.html)
-A default .openocd directory with example files is create in the home dir.
+A default .openocd directory with example files is create in the home dir (at first run).
 Can be overwritten on command line with a '-c'.

 config.xx: keys can be defined as desired.
-They can be specified with full path or none, they are prefix with default configuration folder if no path is given.
+They can be specified with full path or none, they are prefix with the default configuration folder if no path is given.

+`openocd-tool [-c openocd.cfg]  <action>   /some_path/elffile`

+Use '-d' for a dry run.
+Prints only final commands.

 **Tags avalible:**
 ```